The Ancient Theatre Archive

 amphitheatre ÆM-fi-thee-ah-ter

 (Late Middle English via Latin from Greek amphitheatron).
-From amphi, meaning “on both sides” or “around” and theatron, meaning “place for viewing.”
+Derives from the ancient Greek ἀμφιθέατρον (amphitheatron), from ἀμφί (amphi), meaning “on both sides” or “around” and θέατρον (théātron), meaning “place for viewing”.
 An oval or circular, open-air performance space with tiered seating on all sides.
 A closed Roman arena used for gladiator games, circuses, animal hunts, and executions.
 “Amphitheatre” does not mean “ancient theatre”: the Colosseum in Rome is an amphitheatre; the theatre at Epidaurus is an ancient theatre.

 analemmata æ-na-LEM-a-ta